-Summer is just around the corner and so is the HAPS Summer Lecture Series!
-Started in 2011, the HAPS Summer Lecture Series, held during the months of June, July and August, provides participants an opportunity to take a break from the heat and hear experts present on topics relevant to improving everyday life with Parkinson's disease.
-This year's sessions will be held Saturday, June 2nd, July 14th, and August 4th.
+The 8th Annual Summer Lecture Series has wrapped up.
+Started in 2011, this series, held during the months of June, July and August, provides participants an opportunity to take a break from the heat and hear experts present on topics relevant to improving everyday life with Parkinson's disease.
+This year's sessions were held Saturday, June 2nd, July 14th, and August 4th.

 PARKINSON'S MEDICATIONS: PROCESS AND PROGRESS

 presented by Raja Mehanna, MD and David Freilich, PhD

 This presentation will address and explain the prescription drug development process from discovery through clinical trials to FDA approval.
 Additional information about generics and insurance coverage will also be discussed.
 This session will also explore Parkinson's treatments that are currently in the pipeline highlighting new therapies targeting disease progression, motor symptoms and non motor symptoms.